lFreecss/Art-Bible/docs/README.md

 ### Character Art

+What elements stand out in our characters:
-* Expresions
+* Expresions.
-* Posing
+* Posing.
-* Height Scale comparison
+* Height Scale comparison.
-* Color Palette
+* Color Palette.
-* Costume/Drapery
+* Costume/Drapery.
-* Style and construction
+* Style and construction.
+* Animations

-Atmosphere/environment
+### Atmosphere/environment

+As with our characters, we must choose how to organize the environment of the entire game:
-* Scale
+* Scale.
-* Openness
+* Openness.
-* Weather Conditions
+* Weather Conditions.
-* Scheme
-* Props and other objects
+* Props and other objects.
-Camera
+* Color palette.
+* Style and construction.
+* Animations

+### Color Palette

+We designate a set of colors suitable for the decoration of a certain element so that it is in tune with the rest:
+* Color Swatches.
+* Vibrance and values.
+* Environments with distinctly different palette choices.
+* Saturation .
+* Hues.

-* Camera Fx
+### Camera
-* Narrative/story sequences
+* Narrative/story sequences.
-* Handling multiple output formats
-* field of view
+* Field of view.
 * Gameplay angle and character position
-Color Palette
-* Color Swatches
-* Vibrance and values
-* Environments with distinctly different palette choices
-* Saturation
-* Hues
+* Lights and shadows.
+That will modify all the art of the game.

-Texture & surface
+### Texture & surface

-Animations
+* Ambient occlusion.
+Predominant color.
+* Color Map.
+The majority of the painting will done in the color layers.
+* Graphin patterns.
+To add some details/effects to the texture.

-User interface
+### User interface
-* Font
+* Font.
-* Animations
+* Animations.
-* Menu items and hud
+* Menu items and hud.
-* Interface design technique
+* Interface design technique.
+* Animations.

-Technical Guidelines
+### Technical Guidelines
 * Exporting
 * Naming Conventions
 * Resource Collection and structuring